Museum of Ethnography

 Since around the turn of the millennium, the Museum of Ethnography has served as one of the nation’s most important institutions for research in museology.
 In recent times, the museum’s focus on Hungarian peasant life and the cultures of distant continents has been expanded to include various projects aimed at documenting contemporary social phenomena, while efforts toward the analysis and digitisation of individual collections have also been stepped up.
 At present, nearly 40% of all artefacts are viewable online through the Museum’s Web site.
 Other recent activities include the launch of new series of books, the development of research projects, the organisation of successful exhibitions both in Hungary, and abroad, and the hosting of a variety of museum education programmes.

-Pursuant to Government Decree 1866/2015 (XII.2), in 2019, a new museum building in Ötvenhatosok Square is to be constructed as part of the City Park Budapest Project, while the museum’s collections are to be moved to a new National Museum Restoration and Storage Centre in Szabolcs Street.
+Pursuant to Government Decree 1866/2015 (XII.2), in 2019, a new museum building was built in Ötvenhatosok Square as part of the City Park Budapest Project, while the museum’s collections were moved to the new National Museum Restoration and Storage Centre in Szabolcs Street.